kartonfarkas/api_docs/source/suite/exports/export_registrations.rst

      - Comments
    * - contactlist_id
      - int
-     - if you check the contacts who registered within a contact list -
+     - If you check the contacts who registered within a contact list -
    * - with_timestamp
      - int